what can i feed ish if run out of food at home

 If you have the common aquarium fish in your tank, it should be no problem to drop in pieces of vegetables, fruits, and fresh or raw meat.
 But of course, you are concerned about feeding them balanced, healthy food, and you want to know which food they could eat and enjoy.
 So, at this point, the perfect question is, “What can I feed fish besides fish food?”.

 The standard aquarium fish diet can be categorized into three: carnivore, herbivore, and omnivore.
-In this article, we will list down the ideal diet for each of these categories to ensure vigorous and happy fish in your tank.
+In this article, National Park Aquarium will list down the ideal diet for each of these categories to ensure vigorous and happy fish in your tank.

 What to Feed a Carnivorous Fish